jeremybise/twentynineteen-hugo/README.md

 # Twenty Nineteen Hugo

-This is a Hugo port of WordPress's Twenty Nineteen theme.
+This is a [Hugo](https://gohugo.io) port of WordPress's Twenty Nineteen theme.

 ## Highlights

 - Accent color configurable via config.toml
+- Featured images via `image:` in your post or page frontmatter
-- Featured images and image filter effect works
+- Featured image filter effect works and can be disabled
-- Social menu icons all ported using Hugo's built-in menus
+- Menu locations and social menu icons all work using Hugo's built-in menus
 - Syntax highlighting included with the Monokai Light syntax theme

 ## Installation